liziniu/Machine-Learning-XJTU-2018/README.md

 # machine_learning_2018_spring
-The course of machine learning I take in XJTU, 2018 spring, guided by Prof Deyu Meng
+I will upload my code in machine learning course in 2018 Spring, which is guided by Prof Deyu Meng.

+Hope it will help you!